HaowenLai/rubikCube/README.md

 &ensp;&ensp; `~/rubikCube$ mkdir build && cd build`
 &ensp;&ensp; `~/rubikCube/build$ cmake ..`
 &ensp;&ensp; `~/rubikCube/build$ make`
 - simulate:
-  use the colors of each faces as the first arugment of the program.
+  Use the colors of each faces as the first arugment of the program.
   Option colors are **r b g w o y** for red, blue, green, white, orange, yellow respectively.
   Note that the order of faces is *ULFRBD*
   e.g. `~/rubikCube/build$ ./simulate wgbrwywwrgygwrbogwrggobwboryoyroybywoooggboryrwyrybgbb`

+- disorganize:
+  Generate an array of random state and implement it to the cube.
+  You can specify the number of steps by giving the second argument in the function ***genRandomState()***.
+  e.g. `~/rubikCube/build$ ./disorganize`

+- solveCubeManually:
+  Manually input the colors of each face.
+The order of colors is the same as that of `simulation`.
+  e.g. `~/rubikCube/build$ ./solveCubeManually wgbrwywwrgygwrbogwrggobwboryoyroybywoooggboryrwyrybgbb`

 ## author
 > Derek Lai (HaowenLai)